ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/use-data.md

 ```

 Save those changes and check your application - the error should be gone there.
 We will tackle the issue in the tests next by mocking the service.

+**Note:** You may have to restart the dev server to see the error go away.

 ## Mock the Service